 Laura’s interest in physiology goes back to childhood summers spent exploring rock pools, collecting shells and listening to oystercatchers in Galloway, Scotland.
 Living by the wind and tides she learned to sail, and wondered why everyone’s lips went purple when they got cold?

-Having told her mum she was going to be a scientist when she was 12 years old, she graduated with a BSc in physiology from University of Glasgow and had completed her PhD at the University of Southampton by the time she was 24.
+Having told her mum she was going to be a scientist, she graduated with a BSc (Hons) in physiology from University of Glasgow and had completed her PhD at the University of Southampton by the time she was 24.

-Laura’s post-doctoral research into salt intake and long term control of blood pressure, coincided with the time of the publication of the NACNE report.
-The subsequent “food scandal” all of which combined to initiate an interest in public health nutrition that continues to this day.
+Laura’s post-doctoral research into salt intake and long term control of blood pressure, coincided with the emergence of nutrition science combined to trigger an interest in public health nutrition that continues to this day.
 Laura took a break from laboratory science to have her three daughters, training as an antenatal educator and yoga teacher along the way – sparking her interest and enthusiasm for promoting healthy lifestyle choices, effective management of stress and building resilience.

 Living in Norfolk with her partner, Laura is a member of a large extended family.
 When she’s not working or writing, she plays golf, knits, makes bread and potters in the garden to recharge her batteries.
 Camping takes her further afield; she loves to travel and explore new places.
 She still returns to the beaches and rock pools of Galloway every year.

 “………..has a wealth of knowledge and experience”